roylanceMichael/yaorm/readme.md

 }
 ```

-implements the IEntity<Integer> interface, and adds a new property as well.
+implements the IEntity interface, and adds a new property as well.

 Make sure that your names are nouns, not verbs like "get" or "is".